Gardener847/PCEM-SCSS-Methodology/README.md

 9) The naming convention can allow for separation of concerns, in terms of limiting “structural” styling to the page, component, and element, and allowing actual styling to the modifier.
 10) The naming convention is intended for **NO CSS NESTING**, as will be shown in the end of the file.
 11) Part of the rationality behind the naming convention is to view a page as a collection of components, whether independent and nested components, which then contains granular elements.
 So, this naming convention combines both BEM and Atomic CSS concepts.
-This is also to adhere to object-oriented programming principles, which applies strict
+This is also to adhere to object-oriented programming principles, to add structure, predictability in behavior, and abstraction, which greatly reduces repetitive code.

 ## Cons:
 1) Greater learning curve compared to other CSS methodologies and naming conventions, since properly defining and using mixins and extensions, as will be shown later, might get too abstracted.